 - new claims must be supported by the description as filed (L612-12 CPI 8 °);

 - the description can not be modified (except at the margin to bring it into conformity with the claims, R612-60 CPIparagraph 2, or if there is an irregularity in the description, R612-37 CPI) (INPI Examination Guidelines, IC II.5.4 and INPI Examination Guidelines, IC VIII.5.2.3).

 A minor modification of the claims (ie without impact on the merits) will not be considered as an answer (INPI Examination Guidelines, IC VIII.5.2.1.b).

-Section 1.6.
-Change of claimed object
+Change of object claimed

 If the applicant, following the modification of the above-mentioned claims, decides to completely modify the claimed object (eg choice of another invention present in the description), a notification is sent to him asking him to pay a new tax complementary research (R612-61 CPI) in one deadline.

 Otherwise, the examination continues with the previous set of claims (R612-61 CPI).